 They say that necessity is the mother of invention.
 Ms. Brennan found inspiration in that moment of seeing George and the grouse.
 An idea popped into her mind.
 "Didn't birds see bright colors super well?
 Bright colors could make him easier to see.
 Would birds have enough time to fly off?"
 It was certainly worth a try.

 Why bright colors?
-Ms. Brennan had been reading about birds that winter, and had stumbled on to the fact that songbirds have a special ability to see bright colors well.
+Ms. Brennan had learned that songbirds have a special ability to see bright colors well.
 Their eye anatomy was unique, and the birds could see bright colors extremely well in their visual environment.

 Ms. Brennan wasted no time and sewed a tube of brightly colored fabric to put around George's cat collar.
 The hope was that it would make it easier for the birds to see him when he was stalking.
 Wearing bright colors, George didn't catch any birds for the first day, which turned into a week, which turned into a month, which turned into a summer.
 He had always brought his prey indoors, so the difference was dramatic and very clear.

-There was peace and quiet at home, and George didn't miss being scolded.
-No more feathers; no more guilt!
-And George didn't seem to mind wearing the collar cover or the change in his hunting prowess.
+There was peace and quiet at home.
+There was immense relief from guilt.
+And, impressively, George didn't seem to mind wearing the collar cover and he seemed unperturbed by the change in his hunting prowess.
 After a year, he even started sleeping in at dawn, instead of hunting.
-He may have figured he had lost his hunting prowess!

 In the next 18 months, over two summers, George caught maybe 2 or 3 birds.
 He never brought another one in through his cat door.
 The trick of using bright colors was an astonishing success!
 With this innovation, Ms. Brennan had figured out how to help the birds be safe from George.